ep1cman/unifi-protect-backup/README.md

                                   multiple times to ignore multiple IDs.
 If being set as an environment variable the IDs should be separated by whitespace.
-                                  Alternatively, use a Unifi user with a role which has access retricted to the subset of cameras that you wish to backup.
+                                  Alternatively, use a Unifi user with a role which has access restricted to the subset of cameras that you wish to backup.
   --file-structure-format TEXT    A Python format string used to generate the file structure/name
                                   on the rclone remote.For details of the fields available, see the projects `README.md` file.  [default: {camera_name}/{event.s